UnholyCucumber/timeline/README.md

-A simple timeline "About Me" page for my personal website
+A simple timeline "About Me" page for my personal website (deprecated)